tools4BCI/SignalServer/doc/user_manual/source/introduction.rst

 License
 -------

-The TOBI signal server is licenced under the `GPLv3`_.
+The TOBI signal server is dual licenced under the `GPLv3`_ and a proprietary licence.
+In case of commercial usage it can be used based on an agreement with Graz University of Technology.

 Contact